Ida Hill: Early archaeological and academic career

 In 1901 Hill finished her master's degree (AM) at Vassar.
 She then accepted a position from her alma mater as an instructor in the Greek and Roman Studies Department.
 She spent two years teaching Greek, from 1901 to 1903.
 In 1903 she enrolled at Columbia University for graduate work and completed her PhD in 1905.
 Her dissertation was Lycosura and the Date of Damophon, which was published in the American Journal of Archaeology.
-From 1906–1907 she returned to Vassar and taught Latin classes.
+From 1906 to 1907 she returned to Vassar and taught Latin classes.
 In the next year Hill moved to the history department where she was promoted to associate professor of ancient history.
 She taught history classes from 1907 to 1924.
 While at Vassar, Hill published her first book, Readings in Greek History, From Homer to the Battle of Cheronea; a Collection of Extractions from the Sources (1914).
 The book was very well received.
 Hill had a strong interest in the study of history, with an emphasis on the relationship between history and geography and also between history and archaeology and during these years started to research and publish her findings.

 In 1916, Hill published an article discussing the connections between archaeology and history and the mutual dependence of the two sciences.
 In 1919 and 1921 she published two articles focusing on the connection between history and geography.
 Her 1919 publication compared the city of Troy's historical and physical connection with the Balkans and the Danube.
 In 1921, she wrote about the connection of history and geography in an article on prehistoric and classical Greece and Italy, where she said "we are learning also that despite man's ingenuity certain fixed conditions in the physical characteristics of an area have made him follow the same routes from time immemorial either by land or by sea and have determined his economic, if not always his political, fate."